Revival Thinkers

 Experiencing God and thinking deeply about the God you've experienced are not mutually exclusive.

+Is it OK for, say, the Revival Fellowship (RF) to have their own distinctive doctrines and beliefs?
+Of course.
+There are numerous denominations and "isms" within the Christian church because each seeks its own particular emphasis.
+For example, the RF was an offshoot of the Revival Centres International (RCI), which grew out of various Pentecostal/Charismatic revival efforts and movements in the 1950s.
 Each breakout into a new “church” resulted from different fundamental beliefs.
-It seems to have been the way of the Church since the second century (or maybe even the first!).
-However, when that denominational (or private) emphasis impinges on core doctrines (especially those doctrines that relate to salvation, for example: "Who is a Christian?" or "What must I do to be saved?"), then agreeing to disagree can hardly be an option.
+It appears to have been the way of the Church since the second century (or possibly even the first).
+However, when that denominational (or private) emphasis impinges on core doctrines, especially those doctrines related to salvation (for example, "What must I do to be saved?"), then agreeing to disagree can hardly be an option.
 Each generation of believers ought to be concerned about (re-)establishing what they believe by confirming that their doctrines/beliefs are biblically supported.
 The Reformed Minister Jodocus van Lodenstein wrote in 1674, “ecclesia reformata, semper reformanda” (the church reformed, always reforming) and “ecclesia semper reformanda est” (the church is always to be reforming).
 I doubt he meant these statements as a marketing or motivational slogan to put on a t-shirt.

 Church history, both ancient and recent, is filled with strange ideas concerning God that resulted from meditation and prayer, without the foundation of Scripture exegesis.
 Serious Bible study provides the foundation of truth that is a protection from the errors of subjectivity.